eXpServer/expserver.github.io/docs/roadmap/phase-1/stage-6.md

 As `xps.h` has all the headers and declarations that we need for all the modules, we will only have to import `xps.h` into each file instead of importing individual headers.

-We will be constantly modifying/adding to this file in each stage to accommodate for newer functions, structs, types, constants, headers etc.
+We will be constantly modifying/adding to this file in each stage to accommodate for newer functions, Structures, types, constants, headers etc.

 ### `main.c`

 `main()` function in `main.c` is the starting point of eXpServer.
 It’s main objective is to spin up listener(s) and run the event loop.
-In this stage, `main.c` will also contain implementation of _event_ _loop,_ which will be modularized in the upcoming stage.
+In this stage, `main.c` contains the implementation of _event_ _loop,_ which will be modularized in the upcoming stage.

-Here is the outline of `main.c` .
+Here is the outline of `main.c`.
 You can find its explanation below.

 ::: details **expserver/src/main.c**